-What is Rapivab (peramivir)?
+What is Rapivab?

-Peramivir works by preventing an enzyme in the body from releasing virus from infected cells.
+Rapivab works by preventing an enzyme in the body from releasing virus from infected cells.

-Peramivir may also be used for purposes not listed in this medication guide.
+Rapivab may also be used for purposes not listed in this medication guide.

 kidney disease (or if you are on dialysis); or